Wormsblink/sneakpeakbot/README.md

   also download en_use_lg model for spacy (pip install https://github.com/MartinoMensio/spacy-universal-sentence-encoder/releases/download/v0.4.6/en_use_lg-0.4.6.tar.gz#en_use_lg-0.4.6)

 2. Package conflcits

   numpy version 2.0.0 or greater is incompatible with spacy.
-Downgrade to version 1.26.4
+Downgrade to version 1.26.4 until thinc is fixed